botpress/solutions/custom solutions/Translate on the fly/Readme.md

 * Additional API calls can slow down your bot's reply times

 ## Translation Services
 These hooks are configured to use DeepL, Google Cloud Translate API, or a Huggingface model for translation services.
-You can use one or a combination of these services, as they each have their own pros and cons:
+You can use one or a combination of these services, as they each have their pros and cons:

 ### Huggingface
 **Website:** https://huggingface.co/